Bison Sliders with Guacamole

 Step 1

-Mash avocado, sour cream, lime juice and zest, jalapeño, cilantro, 1/2 teaspoon salt, and 1/4 teaspoon pepper in a medium bowl until chunky.
-Press plastic wrap onto surface of guacamole, and refrigerate.
+In a medium bowl, mash avocado, sour cream, lime juice and zest, jalapeño, cilantro, 1/2 teaspoon salt and 1/4 teaspoon pepper until chunky.
+Press plastic wrap onto surface of guacamole and refrigerate.

 Step 2